Mlira02/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+Answer: I think the biggest difference between SQL and a database is that SQL is a language which is used to build databases.
+A relational database is a type of database that SQL can create.

 - [ ] Why do tables need a `primary key`?

+Answer: A primary key is used to differentiate every creations of that table, it is also very useful to call upon a certain table by searching for the primary key of the table.
+And lastly, it can be used to connect one or more tables together.

 - [ ] What is the name given to a table column that references the primary key on another table.

+Answer: Foreign Key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+Answer: An intermediary table is something that is necessary to call upon multiple tables to create a many to many relationship.
+This is used by calling upon multiple primary keys of two or more tables.

 ## Minimum Viable Product